 CGC, NW1 (K9 Nosework Title), Mentor for BADRAP's foster dogs

 Uba lives a charmed life in Virginia now where he keeps his busy mind occupied with canine nosework trials.
-He was photographed for Melissa McDaniel's Photo Book series (photo, right)
+His housemate dog is Jamie, a survivor of the large #367 dog fighting case.

 CGC, Pet Partners Therapy Dog Title

 She earned her CGC certificate once with her foster dad and then again with her adopter.
-She's now serving as a therapy dog through the pretigious Delta Society's Pet Partners program and visits hospitals where her favorite activity is curling up at the feet of the bed with patients who request a visit.
+She later served as a therapy dog through the prestigious Delta Society's Pet Partners program and paid visits to hospitals where her favorite activity was curling up at the feet of the bed with patients who requested a visit.

-Her family updates Grace's adventures for her fans on the Vick Dog Blog.
+Her family shared many of Grace's adventures for her fans on the Vick Dog Blog.
+She was much loved by so many!
 Photo: Mark Rogers Photography

 CGC, ATTS, Reading Assistant /Therapy Dog, Media Darling, GUND Doll Model